Latest news on the heating law ### Bundestag decision on the controversial Building Energy Act (GEG) ###

 2️⃣ Renewable energies – the future of heat supply

-🌞 Advantages of renewable energy
+🌞 Advantages of renewable energies

 🔥 Heat pumps and solar thermal energy in focus